teslazonda/vyos-documentation/docs/configuration/system/login.rst

 .. cfgcmd:: set system login user <name> authentication principal <principal>

-   When using SSH certificate based authentication, define which principals are alled to use this account.
+   When using SSH certificate based authentication, define which principals are allowed to use this account.

    If unset, the principal will be set to the login name of the user bz default.